 The value of Reef Credits like other environmental commodities such as carbon credits depends on the supply and demand dynamics of the open market.

-Methods can be written by project proponents and others wishing to see particular types of projects developed.
-They must comply with the requirements of the scheme which ensures the prevention of perverse outcomes, double counting and measurement and verification issues.
-The initial pilot methods will be developed through collaboration between GreenCollar, Terrain, the MIP panel and an expert advisory panel of scientific and other stakeholders.
+Methods can be written by anyone wishing to see particular types of projects developed.
+Methods must comply with the requirements of the Reef Credit Scheme which ensures the prevention of perverse outcomes, double counting and measurement and verification issues.
+The initial pilot methods have been developed through collaboration between GreenCollar, NRM organisations, researchers, government and an expert advisory panel of scientific and other stakeholders.